Skip to content

 Historical Proxy Disclosure

-Some live holdings do not have full return histories back to the start of the test window.
+Some live holdings within ARC’s current sleeve structure do not have full return histories back to the start of the test window.
 Where needed, earlier funds with similar market segment and style exposure are used as historical proxies to extend the analysis.

 View mappings